Work with run/debug configurations

 Each run/debug configuration type has its own default settings.
 Whenever a new run/debug configuration of the respective type is created, it is based on these default settings.

 Temporary run/debug configurations

 A temporary run/debug configuration is automatically created every time you chooseor for an item without a permanent configuration.
-To save a temporary configuration as permanent, do one of the following:

 Temporary configurations are marked with semi-transparent icons and are managed the same way as the permanent configurations.